maltesie/bridge/README.md

 ## Installation Guide

 Bridge comes as a pymol plugin and depends on MDAnalysis (0.19.2+).
-To install pymol, we recommend using the miniconda python distribution (https://docs.conda.io/en/latest/miniconda.html).
+To install pymol, we recommend using the miniconda python distribution for python 3 (https://docs.conda.io/en/latest/miniconda.html).
 If miniconda is set up correctly you can install pymol and MDAnalysis with: